A guide to school counseling programs and careers

 Most schools offer psychology or counseling bachelor’s degrees with a concentration in school counseling.
 This format is more common than finding undergraduate programs that are solely dedicated to school counseling.
 At this level, programs are designed to provide a foundation in psychology and counseling concepts.

-Degrees typically take 4 years to complete.
+Undergraduate degrees typically take 4 years to complete.
 They’re usually focused on research and allow students to build a portfolio of data analysis and counseling skills.
 Generally, most of the content is taught through theoretical modules leading up to a capstone project.

 Courses can include: